Dual Balloon Angioplasty Catheter Market Size, Share, and Growth Forecast, 2026 - 2033

 Coronary is expected to lead the market, holding approximately 60% of the share in 2026, driven by the high prevalence of coronary artery disease worldwide.
 The rising incidence of complex coronary lesions, including bifurcations, chronic total occlusions, and calcified arteries, has increased demand for advanced balloon-based interventions.
 Coronary procedures benefit from dual balloon technology due to improved lesion access, precise expansion control, and reduced risk of vessel trauma.

-Boston Scientific Corporation, a major interventional cardiology device company, offers a broad range of coronary balloon catheters specifically designed for percutaneous coronary interventions (PCI), including products such as the NC Quantum Apex™ PTCA Dilatation Catheter and Emerge™ PTCA Dilatation Catheter.
+Boston Scientific Corporation, a major interventional cardiology device company, offers a broad range of coronary balloon catheters specifically designed for percutaneous coronary interventions (PCI), including the NC Quantum Apex™ PTCA Dilatation Catheter and the Emerge™ PTCA Dilatation Catheter.
 These devices are engineered to optimize deliverability and controlled dilation of coronary artery stenoses, helping clinicians treat coronary artery disease effectively and safely.

 Peripheral is likely to be the fastest-growing segment, due to the rising incidence of peripheral artery disease (PAD), increased screening, and expanding treatment access in aging populations.
 PAD affects arteries outside the heart, especially in the legs, and often presents with complex, calcified lesions that benefit from advanced dual balloon technology.

-Improvements in catheter flexibility and trackability have made it easier to navigate tortuous peripheral vasculature, encouraging adoption among interventionists.
-Medtronic, Inc. has expanded its product offerings in peripheral balloon catheters for the treatment of peripheral artery disease (PAD), including devices such as the Amphirion Plus Percutaneous Transluminal Angioplasty (PTA) Catheter and the Amphirion Deep PTA Balloon Catheter, designed specifically for below the knee and below the ankle interventions.
+Improvements in catheter flexibility and trackability have facilitated navigation of tortuous peripheral vasculature, thereby encouraging adoption among interventionalists.
+Medtronic, Inc. has expanded its product offerings in peripheral balloon catheters for the treatment of peripheral artery disease (PAD), including devices such as the Amphirion Plus Percutaneous Transluminal Angioplasty (PTA) Catheter and the Amphirion Deep PTA Balloon Catheter, designed specifically for below-the-knee and below-the-ankle interventions.

 End-user Insights